Model of masculinity under fascist Italy: Anti-intellectualism

 Intellectuals were seen as a threat by the Fascist regime because they advocated for a masculinity which was associated with the bourgeoisie.
 More importantly, the values upheld by the intellectual class were in direct opposition to the values advocated by the fascist government, which were the exaltation of action, impulsivity, and youth.
 Youth was amongst the many ambiguous terms employed by the fascist government to manipulate the public's perception of hegemonic masculinity.
 It was ambiguous in that the term was often used to refer to the promising potentialities of current, present-day youth, as well as the youthful Roman soldiers, gleaming with their sharp mind and shining armor, eons ago.
 This narrative passage provides the stance on intellectualism very clearly:

-As such as the intellectualism as defined by the fascists, as a pathology of masculinity.
+As such, intellectualism was defined by the fascists as a pathology of masculinity.

 Anti-feminism

 During this era, there was a salient, overarching belief grounded in science that females were biologically inferior to men.
 It is for this reason that a prevalence of feminine elements in a person corresponded to an actual regression of the human being on the evolutionary scale.
 It is for this reason that the active pursuit of vehement exercising and modern sports activities was strongly suggested as a measure to increase masculinity and combat any signs of femininity in one's lifestyle.
 In other words, it was through the indoctrination of the belief that weak males were inferior like females that Mussolini raised the importance of sport and exercise, which he managed to list as one of the essential quotas for qualifying as an acceptable male in the New Italy.

-Unsurprisingly, the effort by Mussolini to exalt the inferiority of females in relation to men created an imbalance in the public sphere.
+The effort by Mussolini to exalt the inferiority of females in relation to men created an imbalance in the public sphere.
 Women were forced and coerced to stay and remain in the domestic sphere, and the public generated an environment where this was deemed a convention: countless novels, moralizing works and articles of all sorts of publication aimed to exalt the woman as wife and mother and extinguish any spark of the terrible modernist conflagration.
 In this way, in the name of maintaining status quo, women were rendered into means of achieving and maintaining male supremacy: a representation of the 'new woman' in pathological terms was advanced in order to trace a line between orthodoxy and deviance, but the description of a monstrous figure devoid of feminity, rather than presenting a solution to the problem, often achieved the effect of amplifying the very sense of alarm that the problem itself provoked".
 Females were forced to remain as figures of antiquity, stationary, serving as an unchanging foundation onto which males stood on to maintain their supremacy.
 The theme of rejecting feminism has been prevailing throughout Italy's history, dating back to the days of peasant farmers and feudal lords.